haqpl/haqpl.github.io/_posts/2019-10-23-Introducing-sqlmap-into-non-HTTP-services.md

 published: true
 ---

 Recently, I was introduced to an interesting problem: How to automate the SQL injection exploitation of non-HTTP service?
-Sometimes services like `whois` are using custom SQL databases, which is an ideal situation to produce unwanted problems.
-Because of that, the `whois` service is working on a non-retired [HachTheBox.eu](https://hackthebox.eu) box, I can't do it very detailed, but you should be able to take advantage of the idea itself to create your custom proxies or just give a try with `shiny-garbonzo` which is a tool created for that purpose.
-Let's start by diving into the information on how sqlmap works.
+Sometimes services like `whois` are using custom SQL databases, which is an ideal situation to produce unwanted problems because you have to take care of the sanitization of user input.
+The `whois` service, which I used for testing is working on a non-retired [HachTheBox.eu](https://hackthebox.eu) box, so I can't do it very detailed, but you should be able to take advantage of the idea itself to create your custom proxies or just give a try with `shiny-garbonzo` - a HTTP wrapper, which will invoke your tool and pass to it `sqlmap's` input.
+Let’s start by diving into how `sqlmap` works.

 ## sqlmap®:

-Sqlmap can automate the SQL injection attack using requests to HTTP/S sites and some magic :) While passing an interesting HTTP request or URL to it, it can test all parameters, no matter if it is GET or POST or even HTTP header based injection point.
+`Sqlmap` can automate the SQL injection attack using requests to HTTP/S sites and some magic :) When you think about SQLi you might imagine it's a web application attack vector but other non-HTTP based services are using databases as well so they might be prone.
+While passing an interesting HTTP request or URL to `sqlmap`, it can test all parameters, no matter if it is GET or POST or even HTTP header based injection point.
 But what to do when you know that your non-HTTP service is prone to SQL injection attack?
 You can exploit it manually which is recommended for learning sake or use a tool that is dedicated to that service being able to communicate with it and script your way into.

 ## Toolbelt: